Troubleshooting LambdaTest Tunnel

 By applying the above changes, you would find the CSS loading issue as resolved.
 Below is a screenshot after the mentioned changed:

-If you are testing a server that requires IP whitelisting, then you just have to set up a Local Testing connection and whitelist the below few IP’s :
+If you are testing a server that requires IP whitelisting, then you just have to set up a Local Testing connection and whitelist the below few IP’s for the respective domain:

 Because of some firewall restrictions, your web application might not be accessible on some other servers even after whitelisting the IP’s and configuring the tunnel, in such case you need to make an entry in the hosts file which is used to map hostnames to IP addresses.
 With the hosts file, you can change the IP address that you resolve a given domain name.
 This change only affects your own computer without affecting how the domain is resolved worldwide.